 Would you share about the Early Childhood Education group class that you took during high school?

-I took the Early Childhood course with Mrs. Smythe at MSA.
+I took the Career Exploration Elective: Early Childhood Education course with Mrs. Smythe at Mount Sophia Academy (our local homeschool umbrella school).
 I would say that my course did inspire me to study ECE in college.
-Being someone who struggled for months about what to study in college, taking this class gave me a sliver of hope and encouraged me to dig deeper into the idea of ECE.
+Being someone who struggled for months about what to study in college, taking this class gave me a sliver of hope and encouraged me to dig deeper into the idea of investing in younger children.

-I liked how personal my ECE class in high school was.
-There were only 3 students in the class and the atmosphere was very personal.
-Any and all questions were encouraged and we all worked together nicely because we knew each other well.
+I liked how personal my Early Childhood Ed class in high school was.
+There were only three students in the class so the atmosphere was very personal.
+While we were in class, Mrs. Smythe encouraged any and all questions.
+With that kind of atmosphere, we all worked together nicely and came to know each other well.